-In this paper, we define a new measure named local communication involvement (LCI), which denotes the maximum number of times experienced by an agent to be activated and publish messages during the iterations of the algorithm, to shed new light on the connection between the communication strategy and the privacy performance of differentially private optimization algorithms.
-We point out a quantitative relationship between LCI and privacy budget, which reveals when converging to the fixed accuracy, the less LCI the algorithm has, the less privacy is compromised.
-Based on this assertion, we propose a novel privacy-preserving decentralized optimization algorithm, called the differentially private relayed and communication-efficient algorithm (DP-RECAL), via the asymmetric forward-backward splitting method (AFBS) \cite{Latafat2017} and relay communication mechanism.
+In this paper, to shed new light on the connection between the communication strategy and the privacy performance of differentially private decentralized optimization algorithms, we define a new measure Privacy Leakage Frequency (PLF), which denotes the maximum number of times experienced by an agent to query local gradients and publish the messages during iterations of the algorithm.
+We point out a quantitative relationship between PLF and privacy budget, revealing that when converging to the fixed accuracy, the less PLF an algorithm has, the less privacy is compromised.
+Based on this assertion, we propose a novel privacy-preserving decentralized optimization algorithm, called the differentially private relayed and communication-efficient algorithm (DP-RECAL) to experience less PLF to achieve superior privacy preservation.

 To the algorithm development, we first reformulate the considered problem as a composite optimization problem with equation constraints.
-Based on AFBS, which is a state-of-the-art operator splitting method for solving the zeros of monotone operators \cite{Yin2022}, we provide a new (centralized) primal-dual proximal algorithm to this reformulation.
-Then, we introduce the relay communication strategy, which not only allows decentralized implementation of our proposed algorithm, but also reduces the LCI of the algorithm.
+Inspired by AFBS, which is a state-of-the-art operator splitting method for solving the zeros of monotone operators, we provide a new (centralized) primal-dual proximal algorithm to this reformulation.
+Then, we introduce the relay communication strategy, which not only allows decentralized implementation of our proposed algorithm, but also reduces the PLF of the algorithm.
 Furthermore, we add Gaussian noise as a perturbation term to the passed message and finally obtain the DP-RECAL.
-We highlight the following aspects of our proposed algorithm: \begin{itemize} \item Compared with existing privacy-preserving decentralized algorithms \cite{H.-P. Cheng2019,Zhang2017,Huang2020,Zhang2018_1,Zhang2018}, we argue that RECAL has the lowest communication complexity and LCI when the network topology is relatively dispersed, which implies that DP-RECAL has better security. \item DP-RECAL adopts uncoordinated network-independent stepsizes and the private convergence stepsize condition of each agent is $\alpha_i\in(0,\frac{2}{L_i+1})$, which implies that the stepsizes can be decided locally by agents. \item For convergence analysis, with general convexity, we prove the convergence of DP-RECAL.
-Moreover, we establish the linear convergence rate under metric subregularity. \end{itemize}
+We highlight the following aspects of our proposed algorithm: